insideout/ai/_posts/_archive/2020-01-20-alphabet-google-ceo-artificial-intelligence-needs-to-be-regulated.md

 ---
 category: news
 title: "Alphabet, Google CEO: Artificial intelligence needs to be regulated"
 excerpt: "Recent developments, however, indicate Brussels and Washington might not be on the exact same page when it comes to artificial intelligence.
-In early January, the Trump administration rolled out new light-touch guidelines for regulating driverless cars and trucks —a move to advance a light-touch approach to tech regulation that contrasts with ..."
+In early January, the Trump administration rolled out new light-touch guidelines for regulating driverless cars and ..."
 publishedDateTime: 2020-01-20T12:36:00Z
 webUrl: "https://www.politico.eu/article/alphabet-google-ceo-artificial-intelligence-needs-to-be-regulated/"
 ampWebUrl: "https://www.politico.eu/article/alphabet-google-ceo-artificial-intelligence-needs-to-be-regulated/amp/"